-- 1. I received and agreed to the Student Acceptable Technology Use Agreement BP 6163.4(a) during my student's registration, and available for review from www.rcsdk8.org, under Technology Services, here. - 2.
-I will use my device(s) in ways that are appropriate, educational, and meet Roseville City School District expectations. - 3.
-I will not add any additional identification to the device(s) (this includes stickers, labels, drawings, or other marks). - 4.
-The device(s) must never be left visible in a car or any unsupervised area unattended. - 5.
-The device(s) is to be treated as a valuable object.
-It should not be thrown, purposely dropped, or abused in any way. - 6.
-The device(s) should not be used in or near proximity of water, household chemicals, or other liquids. - 7.
-The device(s) should be protected from the environment to prevent damage. - 8.
-Pencils, pen tips, and other pointed objects should never be used on the screen. - 9.
-I will only use a clean, dry, soft cloth to clean the device(s), no cleansers or liquids of any type will be used. - 10.
-I will return my device(s) upon request by the Roseville City School District Administration.
+- I have received and agreed to the Student Acceptable Technology Use Agreement BP 6163.4(a) during my student's registration, and it is available for review at www.rcsdk8.org, under Technology Services - I will use my device(s) in ways that align with Roseville City School District expectations and are appropriate and educational. - I will not add any additional identification to the device(s), including stickers, labels, drawings, or any other marks. - The device(s) must never be left visible in a car or any unsupervised area. - The device(s) should be treated as valuable objects and should not be thrown, purposely dropped, or abused in any way. - The device(s) should not be used in or near proximity to water, household chemicals, or other liquids. - The device(s) should be protected from environmental factors to prevent damage. - Pencils, pen tips, and other pointed objects should never be used on the screen. - I will only use a clean, dry, soft cloth to clean the device(s), and no cleansers or liquids of any kind should be used. - I will return my device(s) upon request by the Roseville City School District Administration.

-Parent/Guardian/Emergency Contact Responsibilities and Permission
+Parent/Guardian Responsibilities and Permission

-I am authorizing the assignment of a mobile device to my child.
-I understand that the device is to be used as a tool for learning and that my child will comply with the RCSD Responsible User and Care Guidelines.
-I will help ensure the safe and timely return of the device(s) within the loan period.
-I understand that I am financially responsible for any loss, theft, or damage to any device issued to my child for both in-person instruction and at-home use.
-I understand the approximate replacement cost for a Chromebook is \$295, and the approximate replacement cost for a Chromebook power supply is \$30.
-I understand that my child may lose future loan privileges of the device if it is either damaged or not returned within a timely manner.
-All financial obligations must be taken care of prior to the end of the school year.
-Failure to discharge any financial obligation may result in a hold being placed upon report cards, transcripts, diplomas, or the transfer of records.
+I authorize the assignment of a mobile device to my student and understand that the device is meant to be used as a tool for learning.
+I confirm that my student will comply with the RCSD Responsible Use and Care Guidelines.
+I will help ensure the safe and timely return of the device(s) within the designated loan period.
+I acknowledge that I am financially responsible for any loss, theft, or damage to the device(s) issued to my student for both in-person instruction and at-home use.
+I understand that the approximate replacement cost for a Chromebook is \$300, and the approximate replacement cost for a Chromebook power supply is \$30.
+Furthermore, I am aware that my student may lose future loan privileges if the device is damaged or not returned promptly.
+All financial obligations must be settled before the end of the school year.
+Failure to address any financial obligation may result in a hold being placed upon report cards, transcripts, diplomas, or the transfer of records.

-The student, parent, or guardian must immediately notify Technology Services of any problems with the mobile device(s) provided.
-No attempt should be made to repair the mobile device(s).
+The student, parent, or guardian must immediately notify the student's teacher or principal of any issues with the mobile device(s) provided.
+It is important not to attempt any repairs on the mobile device(s).